sesamyab/docs/docs/news-widget/web-components/sesamy-login.md

 ### Basic usage

 Place the `sesamy-login` element and load the script.
 The login button will be rendered with the default styling and with the message "Login" when the user isn't logged in.
-Once the user is logged in it will show the current users name and a link to log out.
+Once the user is logged in it will show the current user's name and a link to log out.

 ```html
 <html>